RoliSoft/WSL-Distribution-Switcher/README.md

 This depends on the error, which should be printed on the console.
 The Python script has no access to the error message due to `stdout`/`stderr` redirection limits within WSL.
 (See [issue #2](https://github.com/Microsoft/BashOnWindows/issues/2).)

-Generally, you should switch back to the default installation (`./switch.py ubuntu:trusty`) and try again, since the extraction part has to be done from within WSL due to Linux-specific metadata being attached to the files.
+Generally, you should switch back to the default installation (`switch.py ubuntu:trusty`) and try again, since the extraction part has to be done from within WSL due to Linux-specific metadata being attached to the files.

-In case of not found errors, make sure you have all dependencies installed from within WSL: `sudo apt-get install tar gzip bzip2 xz-utils`
+In case of not found errors, make sure you have all dependencies installed from within WSL: `sudo apt-get install tar gzip bzip2 xz-utils squashfs-tools`

-In case of permission errors, make sure you have write access to your home directory at `/home/$USER` and `/tmp`.
+In case of permission errors, make sure you have write access to your root directory at `/root` and `/tmp`.
 Also make sure you have no leftover `rootfs-temp` directory in your home.
 While the script removes such leftover artifacts, if these files were touched from outside of WSL, it's possible it can't remove it.

 Also, I've noticed, if you create a directory or file outside of WSL, you will __not__ see it from within WSL, and if you try to write to a file with the same name, you'll just get a generic I/O error.
-In this case, open `%LocalAppData%\lxss` from Windows Explorer, and check if `home/rootfs-temp` exists.
+In this case, open `%LocalAppData%\lxss` from Windows Explorer, and check if `root/rootfs-temp` exists.

 ## Screenshots